-Make sure Youth Projects’ ‘Night Nurses’ can provide extra help during times of crisis when health conditions, hunger, depression and despair get worse for people who are homeless.
-We need these nurses out on foot providing health care and counselling where no one else goes.
-In fact it is one of only three street night nursing programs in the world.
+Youth Projects’ street outreach nurses provide extra help during times of crisis when health conditions, hunger, depression and despair get worse for people who are homeless.

-Your donation will help our nurses get out on the street more often.
+And now your donation can help our nurses get out on the street more often.

 Highly trained registered nurses, they all have extra skills in mental health and drug counselling.
 Nobody should feel so alone at a time when they feel most excluded.